Advising Appointments

 Staff advisors are your first stop for advising and can help you navigate the major and plan your classes, as well as offer general advice about the major.
 Not sure who to ask or what to ask?
 Start with your staff advisor.

-• Melissa Whaley (she/her) is the staff advisor for last names A-L. She is your first stop for all major related questions and prefers to be called Melissa.
-She is located in 2134 Wickson Hall and is doing both in person and remote appointments.
-You can reach her by email at mmwhaley@ucdavis.edu, by phone at 530-752-7183, or you can book an appointment online using the Advising Appointment System.
+• Destiny Akins (she/her) is the staff advisor for last names A-L. Destiny is located in 2134 Wickson Hall and is doing both in person and remote appointments.
+You can reach her by email at [email protected], by phone at 530-754-5026, or via the online Advising Appointment System.

-• Lacole Brooks is the staff advisor for last names M-Z. She is your first stop for all major related questions.
-Lacole is located in 1150 Plant & Environmental Sciences (PES) and is available by appointment only.
-You can make an appointment online.
-You can also reach her by email at lbrooks@ucdavis.edu or by phone at 530-752-1603.
+• Lacole Brooks is the staff advisor for last names M-Z. Lacole is located in 1150 Plant & Environmental Sciences (PES) and is available by appointment only.
+You can reach her by email at [email protected], by phone at 530-752-1603, or via the online Advising Appointment System.

 Lead faculty advisors are a great resource for help with picking a track if you're not sure, they can help with questions about grad school or careers after graduation, and could even help you find the right alternate major if you're not sure your current major is right for you.